binxio/datadog-deployer/README.rst

 datadog-deployer deploy

 Deploys the datadog monitor definitions from `filename`.
 Compares the monitors with the deployed monitors and determines for each monitor whether to insert or update.
-Monitors defined in datadog which are not in defined in the file will be deleted.
+Monitors defined in datadog which are not in defined in the file are left, unless `--force-delete` is specified.

 Options: